Scotland is beautiful, but you already knew that.

-One of my greatest wishes is to actually re-discover the beauty of the Scottish Islands, which is a challenge in itself!
-Not many countries as (relatively) small as Scotland can boast almost 800 small Islands.
-Thats a lot of Islands… if I was going to visit one each day, it would take me two and a half years, so I may need to prioritise my challenge to my very favourite, “Secret” islands which catch my eye! 🙂
+One of my greatest wishes is to actually re-discover the beauty of the Scottish Islands, which is a challenge in itself.
+Not many countries as (relatively) small as Scotland can boast almost 800 Islands in total.

-Not as “secret” as some other Scottish Islands, Skye is a beautiful mountainous Island that stands in stark contrast to the likes of Tiree.
-Dont forget to take your hiking boots and explore the Cuillin Mountain Range!
-Wow!
+Not as “secret” as some other Scottish Islands, Skye is a beautiful mountainous island that stands in stark contrast to the likes of Tiree.

 4.)
 Isle of Lewis

 Mull has one of the most picturesque small hamlets in all of Scotland.
-Tobermory harbour is the perfect place to sample some local, freshly caught shell-fish that thrive on the west-coast.
-If your lucky you may also spot a few seals and dolphins!
+Tobermory harbour is the perfect place to sample some local, freshly caught shell-fish that thrive on the west coast.

 7.)
 Fair Isle